My favorite road trip necessity is a good long nap. But in all seriousness.

 - GoGo Squeez Applesauce Pouches – These are easy, fun and healthy snacks with virtually no mess.
 You can order them off Amazon for as low as $.46 each or Costco sells them for around $.48/pouch.

 - Snack and Play Travel Tray – Provides flat surface for playing or eating, buckles around kids, has 2 large pockets and folds flat.
 Perfect for road trips!

-- Leapfrog Leappad – Emilie’s kids have one of these and love it so much they fight over it.
+- Leapfrog Leappad – Both my kids and Emilie’s kids have one of these and love it so much they fight over it.
 We have a few actual games for ours, but have also downloaded apps and games through the Leapfrog online interface.